bytefish/bytefish.de/pages/notes.md

 [TOC]

-## 2025-06-07: Notes, or "Lowering the Bar for Writing" ##

-This "notes page" is an idea, to make it easier for me to *write*, without the tedious work of long-form blog articles.
-Maybe notes on this page are something akin to a small tweet.

-At the moment this is a single page with technical and non-technical content being mixed wildly.
-I am not sure, if it’s a good idea.
-We will see.

-However it lowers the bar for writing and publishing by a lot and I am sure I’ll find a way to turn this into a more coherent piece.

-As of now, I really like this format! 🚀

 ## 2025-06-07: How it all started...
 22 years ago  ##

 This page started in 2003 as a way to share my poems with the world.
 It was a time full of beautiful self-pity, and not knowing what to do with my life… basically the whole range of first-world problems.